simitii/osim-rl/README.md

+## Some Additions:
+- Environment Farming
+- Observation space extended to include some important features like velocities.

 # NIPS2017: Learning to run

 This repository contains software required for participation in the NIPS 2017 Challenge: Learning to Run.
 See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run).